JB-26/website-portfolio/src/blog/2021-05-03-house-prices.md

 With all this data, it's time to break out Python and Pandas to look at this data.

 If you want to take a look at the Excel files I used for this, you can view them on my repo on [GitHub](https://github.com/JB-26/house-price-python).
+This repo also includes the Jupyter notebook for creating the dataframes, graphs and statistics.

 First things first, let's put some data together.
 We'll need to create two CSV files:
 - One for the percentage of young adults living with their parents